Epic Norway Itinerary: 2 Weeks Road Trip Along the Best Fjords

 We chose to visit three museums – the Norwegian Fisheries Museum, the Hanseatic Museum, and Schotstuene.
 We bought a combo ticket that included all three museums and the shuttle bus between them.

 ALTERNATIVE TIP: If you like hiking and don’t mind a 23km (10-12 hours) strenuous hike, then you may want to consider the epic Trolltunga hike.
 It’s about 2.5 – 3hrs drive from Bergen.
-Trolltunga requires a full day and it’s best to stay 2 nights in the area close to it.
-Here you can find accommodation near the Trolltunga hike trailhead.
+Trolltunga hike requires a full day, so it’s best to stay as close as possible for 2 nights.
+You can find accommodation near the Trolltunga hike trailhead here.
+Book ahead!

-We didn’t do this hike because our kids are too young for it.
-But if you hike, then definitely try to add Trolltunga to your Norway trip itinerary.
+We didn’t do this hike because our kids were much too young for it.
+But if you can handle a full-day muddy but rewarding hike, then definitely add Trolltunga to your Norway trip itinerary.
 It’s one of the most spectacular hikes in Norway.

 Day 6: Bergen to Gudvangen/Flam